benedict-hbcu/-NADA/README.md

 # -FEATURE DUMP

 - Feature: Home Page/ Landing Page
-  -User Story: As a user, I would love to have an area that I can go to, to select potential matches.
+  - User Story: As a user, I would love to have an area that I can go to, to select potential matches.
 This is also the first page I would see, after entering the app.

-•	Feature: Password authentication
+- Feature: Password authentication
-  -User Story: Personally, I have never been hacked.
+  - User Story: Personally, I have never been hacked.
 This is because I always take extra precautions and measures into securing my online accounts.
 Therefore, I want the user to feel this secured, and ensure that the user’s information and data are safely secured.

 •	Feature: Sign in/ Sign up Page
   -User Story: As a user, I would love to be given the option to create a new account if I’m new, or sign into my account, given I am already a user.
 I should not be able to create a new account with an email that has already been used.